“Boonoonoonoos – A new sound”

 In May the group went to Jamaica to give a couple of benefit concerts, record a TV-special and do photo sessions for the forth coming album.

-In the end of June the their new single “Malaika/Consuela Biaz” entered the German Top 20.
+In the end of June the their new single “Malaika/Consuela Biaz” entered the German single chart at no. 31.
+It rose to no. 13 for 2 weeks in July before leaving the chart after 16 weeks on 5th October.
 “Malaika” was sung in Swahili while “Consuela Biaz” by many is regarded as one of the groups best ballads.
 It was once again a double A-side single.
 “Malaika” was performed on the German TV show DISCO while “Consuela Biaz” was performed on Musikladen where it had its TV-premiere on 4th June.
-The single wenth to.
-13 in the German chart and spent 8 weeks in the Top 20.
+The single spent 8 weeks in the Top 20.

-The “Boonoonoonoos” album was released in the fall of the year and went to no. 14 in the German LP chart.
+The “Boonoonoonoos” album was released in the fall of the year and went to no. 15 in the German album chart.
+“Boonoonoonoos” entered the chart on 16th November at no. 59 while jumping to its highest position the following week (no. 15).
+It stayed in the chart for 18 weeks and left the chart on 8th March 1982 at no. 63, but returned 2 weeks later at no. 52 for 1 week.
 The album shows Boney M. from a new point of view with a new sound that turns out to be very popular among the fans.
 Eventhough the LP sold fewer copies compared to the earlier LP releases the LP can be described as a hit almost everywhere in Europe except from England where it didn’t make the chart.
 In Denmark the LP is yet another hit for the group and turns out to be the 8th best selling LP in the year end chart.

-Second single release from the “Boonoonoonoos” LP is “We Kill The World (Don’t Kill The World) /Boonoonoonoos”.
-The single entered the German Top 20 the first week of November and would go to no.12.”We Kill The World” stayed in the Top 20 for six weeks and returned for one week to the Top 20 once again (no. 16) in the week of 24th December.
+Second single release from the “Boonoonoonoos” album was “We Kill The World (Don’t Kill The World) /Boonoonoonoos”.
+The single entered the German Top 50 on 2nd November at no. 43.
+Then raising to no. 20 and 12 the following 2 weeks.
+“We Kill The World” stayed in the Top 20 for six weeks and returned for one week to the Top 20 once again (no. 16) on 24th December.
+It had a total run of 19 weeks on the German single chart and left the chart on 8th March 1982 at no. 65.
 In England the single entered the Top 40 in the first week of December going to no. 39.

 “We Kill The World (Don’t Kill The World)” was doing well many places but because of problems inside the group with Bobby Farrell, Boney M. wasn’t able to promote the single and the new album strong enough.
 Had they been able to promote the single it would probably had been doing better in England.
 In South Africa however the single was turning out to be a real smash hit and would turn out to be one of the best selling singles in S.A. in 1982.
 The “Boonoonoonoos” album was also extremely popular in S.A